civictd04/Drop-Alert-Tab-Reloader/README.md

 # What will now happen

 When a drop is detected what will happen is the alarm sound file will play repeatedly for about a minute or until the next refresh.
+(Make sure you allow permissions for Autoplay of audio/video in the permissions for the website.
+This only needs to be set once per website.)
 Then a message will be sent to your discord server with a link to the product page.

 # Profit!